 CAN is New Zealand's national network of cycling advocates.
-We work with government, local authorities and the community on behalf of cyclists, for a better cycling environment.
+We work with government, local authorities, businesses and the community on behalf of cyclists, for a better cycling environment.

 CAN aims to: